Hyle-org/devhub-hyle/docs/concepts/identity.md

 Identity [in traditional blockchains](./hyli-vs-vintage-blockchains.md) is typically tied to a single wallet address.
 This approach limits flexibility and compromises privacy.

-On Hyli, **any smart contract can be a proof of identity**.
-This enables you to register your preferred identity source as a smart contract for authentication.
+On Hyli, **any app can be a proof of identity**.
+This enables you to register your preferred identity source as an app for authentication.

 ## How Hyli processes identity proofs